storj/ipfs-go-ds-storj/README.md

           "type": "measure"
         },
 ```
-`$postgresDBURI` is the URI to a PostgreSQL database installation.
+`$ ` is the URI to a Postgre or CockroachDB database installation.
 This database is used for local caching of blocks before they are packed and uploaded to the Storj bucket.
 The database must exists.

 `$bucketname` is a bucket on Storj DCS.
 It must be created.